Hart Senate Office Building: Mountains and Clouds

 After the 2011 Virginia earthquake, there were concerns that the mobile might have become unsafe.
 It was lowered to the ground in 2014, and a complete safety check of the work conducted.
 It was restored to its suspended position in 2015.

 Events

 Anthrax attack

 On October 15, 2001, several suites of the building became contaminated by the release of anthrax powder from an envelope mailed to Senate Majority Leader Tom Daschle in the 2001 anthrax attacks.
 The building was closed October 17, 2001, displacing hundreds of Senate staff.
 The building was decontaminated using chlorine dioxide gas from November to December 2001, and the building reopened January 23, 2002.

 2025 birthday party

 On October 15, 2025, Jim Justice hosted a birthday party for his dog Babydog in the Hart Senate Office Building in spite of a federal government shutdown at the time.
 The party was attended by fans, journalists, and politicians such as Tommy Tuberville and Chuck Grassley.
 Cakes and snacks shaped like Babydog were served.

 Committee offices

-As of 2025, three Senate committees had offices located inside Hart Senate Office Building:
+Three Senate committees have offices located inside Hart Senate Office Building: